Student & Parent Resources » Student Safety - Discrimination/HIB

 CVSD is committed to a safe and civil educational environment for all students, employees, parents/legal guardians, volunteers and patrons that is free from harassment, intimidation or bullying.
 HIB means any intentionally written message or image—including those that are electronically transmitted—verbal, or physical act, including but not limited to one shown to be motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability or other distinguishing characteristics, when an act:

-• Is so severe, persistent or pervasive that it creates an intimidating or threatening educational
+• Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or

 • Has the effect of substantially disrupting the orderly operation of the school.